We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Niacin, or vitamin B-3, works in the liver, and it may reduce blood fats.
-Although it is possible to take an over-the-counter (OTC) niacin supplement, the most effective option is a prescription form of the medicine.
+Although it is possible to take an over-the-counter (OTC) niacin supplement, the most effective option is a

 High doses of niacin may damage the liver.
 The nutrient can also cause itching, flushing, and stomach pain.

 Omega-3 fatty acids

 Omega-3 fatty acids, such as those present in fish oil, may lower the risk of heart disease, stroke, and heart attack.
 They may do this by reducing the secretion of triglycerides or helping the body remove excess cholesterol.

 Eating cold-water fatty fish, such as albacore and tuna, a few times a week can help a person increase their omega-3 intake.
 Omega-3 supplements may also help.
 However, omega-3 supplements can sometimes cause bleeding, most notably in people on blood thinners or with bleeding disorders.

 In some cases, a doctor may recommend a type of prescription omega-3 called omega-3-acid ethyl esters.

 Eat plant sterols and stanols